 Fair values of equity securities and fixed income securities held through units of pooled funds are based on net asset value (NAV) of the units of the pooled fund determined by the fund manager.
 Pooled funds are similar in nature to retail mutual funds, but are typically more efficient for institutional investors than retail mutual funds.
-As pooled funds are typically only accessible by institutional investors, the NAV is not readily observable by non-institutional investors.
+As pooled funds are typically only accessible by institutional investors, the NAV may not be readily observable by non-institutional investors.

 Equity securities held directly by the pension trusts and those held through units in pooled funds are monitored as to issuer and industry.
 Except for U.S. Treasuries, concentrations of fixed income securities are similarly monitored for concentrations by issuer and industry.
-As of December 31, 2011, there were no significant concentrations of equity or debt securities in any single issuer or industry.
+As of December 31, 2012, there were no significant concentrations of equity or debt securities in any single issuer or industry.

-As of December 31, 2011 and 2010, there were less than \$1 million of assets in the Principal Plans with a level 3 fair value determination (significant unobservable inputs).
-In addition, during 2011 and 2010, there were no significant transfers of assets in the Principal Plans among level 1, 2 or 3 fair value determinations.
+As of December 31, 2012 and 2011, assets in the Principal Plans with a level 3 fair value determination (significant unobservable inputs) were less than \$1.
+In addition, during 2012 and 2011, there were no significant transfers of assets in the Principal Plans among level 1, 2 or 3 fair value determinations.